Scientific Name

 Temperature: As a tropical plant, it thrives in warm, moist, humid climates.
 Keep it away from drafty windows and doorways during the colder months.
 H. affinis can withstand temperatures as low as 40 °F (4.4 °C).
 USDA Plant Hardiness Zones 11a to 11b, 40 to 50 °F (4.4 to 10 °C).

-Watering: Water regularly in spring and summer.
+Watering: Water the plant regularly in spring and summer.
 Soak the soil thoroughly until the water drains out of the drainage holes.
-Then let the soil dry out between watering.
+Then, let the soil dry out between waterings.
 H. affinis is relatively dormant and needs only moderate watering in fall and winter.

 Fertilizing: This plant is not a particularly heavy feeder.
 However, it appreciates some extra micronutrients and macronutrients.
 Therefore, feed with half-strength high-potassium fertilizer every two weeks or so during the growing season.

-Repotting: As an epiphytic plant, H. affinis has quite shallow root systems and does not require a deep container, nor it needs to be repotted frequently.
-It prefers growing a bit tight in its container.
-Therefore, repot in spring if it outgrows its container.
+Repotting: As an epiphytic plant, H. affinis has quite shallow root systems and does not require a deep container, nor does it need to be repotted frequently.
+It prefers growing a bit tight in its container, so if it outgrows it, repot in spring.

 Propagation: You can easily get new plants from your existing H. affinis by stem cuttings.
 Leaf cuttings can be more problematic.
 The best time to take cuttings is spring or summer when the plant is actively growing.
 The easiest method of propagation is by layering.
 Starting this plant from seeds is the simplest but the most time-consuming way of propagation.
 Sow the seeds in spring or summer in well-draining soil.